What is Sexual Harassment under Delaware Law?

 How does Delaware Law Prohibit Sexual Harassment?

-First of all, employers in the city of New Castle may be required to establish company policies with regards to sexual harassment and post these in a visible location so that employees may be informed.
-The policies should at least include: contact information for the reporting of sexual harassment incidents, an outline of procedures to be followed in filing a claim, and the remedies available when a claim successfully proven.
+First of all, employers in the city of New Castle may be required to formulate company policies with regards to sexual harassment and post these in a visible location so that employees may be informed.
+The policies should at least include: contact information for the reporting of sexual harassment incidents, an outline of policies to be followed in filing a claim, and the remedies available when a claim successfully proven.

 How can a Delaware attorney help?